jsmithdev/pdf-force/README.md

 ## Issues

-There's an issue [#1](https://github.com/jsmithdev/pdf-force/issues/1) that needs to be resolved
+There's an issue [#1](https://github.com/jsmithdev/pdf-force/issues/1) that needs to be resolved.
+Basically this was built locally w/ sfdx local dev server and requirements as is were too large to deploy and haven't found time to spend on it since

 ## API